argodev/argodev.github.io/_posts/2010-07-07-amazon-web-services-for-the-net-developer.md

 - conferences
 - codestock
 - aws
+redirect_from:
+- /blog/2010/7/7/amazon-web-services-for-the-net-developer.html
 ---

 I spoke at CodeStock (<http://codestock.org>) a few weeks ago and one of my talks was focused on AWS from the perspective of the .NET developer.
 The slides are available here:

 Amazon Web Services for the .NET Developer